 Has an evaluation been made of the dichotomy between what is implied by the term "wild" in the line "You drive us wild" and what is implied by the term "crazy" in the immediately following line "We'll drive you crazy" in KISS's "Rock And Roll All Night?"

+I'm a word nerd who likes fun words and this word I came across is fun to say and, at least to me, kind of new: mumblecore.
+That got me thinking -- what makes a "-core?"
 I am interested in how generes of certain media are dubbed “-core.”
 Is there anything that makes a genre a “-core” genre and not it’s own suffix-free genre name?
 Why is “screamo” not “screamcore,” when we have “nerdcore,” “noisecore,” and “hardcore?” (more...) [more inside]

 Meme origin question: The phrase "bow-chicka-wow-wow" has become the standard way to signify "porn movie music."
 I remember seeing a stand-up comic in the late '80s/early '90s who spoke that phrase, and that was what got my circle of middle schoolers using it, although I doubt that was the real progenitor.
 But it's too specific of an expression to have been developed independently.
 Thoughts?